 - Abbotsford Agrifair – a country fair with carnival rides, animals, a car derby and motocross shows at Exhibition Park on the August Long Weekend.

-- Abbotsford Airshow – Western Canada’s largest airshow takes place at the Abbotsford airport in mid-August.
+- The Abbotsford Airshow – Western Canada’s largest airshow takes place at the Abbotsford airport in mid-August.

-- Abbotsford Farm and Country Market – a Saturday morning farmers market that takes place most years from around 9 am until 1 pm from late April or early May until mid-December.
+- Abbotsford Farm and Country Market – a Saturday morning farmers market that takes place most years from around 9 am until 1 pm from late April or early May until the end of October.

-- Abbotsford Flea Market – a massive market featuring as many as a couple of hundred vendors at Abbotsford Exhibition Park almost every Sunday of the year.
+- Abbotsford Flea Market – a massive market featuring as many as a couple of hundred vendors.
+It takes place at Abbotsford Exhibition Park almost every Sunday of the year.

 - Olde Farmhouse Vintage Market – an event featuring over a hundred vendors selling antiques and collectibles at the Tradex Centre on a weekend in April and November.

-TIP: Parking at TRADEX costs about $6 or $7 which is good for all day with in-and-out privileges.
-Parking next door at the airport, however, costs around $2 for the first hour and $1 for each subsequent hour (but only up to a maximum of 3 hours in the short-term parking area).
+TIP: Parking at TRADEX costs about $7 which is good for all day with in-and-out privileges.
+Parking next door at the airport, however, costs around $3 for the first hour and $1 for each subsequent hour (but only up to a maximum of 3 hours in the short-term parking area).